nvie/itertools/README.md

 <a name="izipLongest" href="#izipLongest">#</a> <b>izipLongest</b>(): <i>TODO</i> [&lt;&gt;](https://github.com/nvie/itertools.js/blob/master/src/itertools.js "Source")
 ...

+<a name="permutations" href="#permutations">#</a> <b>permutations</b>(iterable: <i>Iterable&lt;T&gt;</i>, r: number = undefined): <i>Iterable&lt;Array<T>&gt;</i> [&lt;&gt;](https://github.com/nvie/itertools.js/blob/master/src/itertools.js "Source")

+Return successive `r`-length permutations of elements in the iterable.

+If `r` is not specified, then `r` defaults to the length of the iterable and all possible full-length permutations are generated.

+Permutations are emitted in lexicographic sort order.
+So, if the input iterable is sorted, the permutation tuples will be produced in sorted order.

+Elements are treated as unique based on their position, not on their value.
+So if the input elements are unique, there will be no repeat values in each permutation.

 <a name="takewhile" href="#takewhile">#</a> <b>takewhile</b>(iterable: <i>Iterable&lt;T&gt;</i>, predicate: <i>T =&gt; bool</i>): <i>Iterable&lt;T&gt;</i> [&lt;&gt;](https://github.com/nvie/itertools.js/blob/master/src/itertools.js "Source")